-Ghana: Special Education is a comprehensive faculty-led program based on a partnership between the TCNJ Department of Special Education and Center for Global Engagement.
+Ghana: Special Education or Business is a comprehensive faculty-led program based on a partnership between the TCNJ Department of Special Education and Center for Global Engagement.
 This exciting, eye-opening program is based at the University of Ghana, Legon, and includes excursions around the area to enhance students’ global experience.

 The World Health Organization estimates the rate of disability in Ghana as 7-10% of the population.
 In Ghana, as in many developing countries, individuals with disabilities represent an impoverished and marginalized group, characterized by lack of access to public health services, education, and other essential services.
 Despite government policy and recent legislation promoting inclusive education, many children with the most complex disabilities are excluded from any form of education (Ghanaian Education Service, 2007).
 During this winter term, our class will be offered the opportunity to accompany Dr. Petroff and Dr. Naples to the West African Nation of Ghana and engage in an intensive, culturally-rich learning experience.
 Students will be instructed in research supported “best practices” that can address the needs of students with complex disabilities within the context of Ghanaian culture.
 It is expected that that students who take this course will emerge feeling confident and ready to address the needs of children and youth from diverse cultural backgrounds.

 Through a balanced schedule of lecture, demonstration, and classroom-based experiences, students will develop knowledge and skills in current best practices that address the needs of individuals with low-incidence disabilities (e.g. autism, intellectual disabilities).
 Practices in areas such as assessment, curriculum design, instructional strategies, positive behavioral supports, and home-school collaboration will be examined throughout the course.

 Course: SPE 324 / SPED 626: Theory and Practice in the Education of Students with Complex Disabilities or BUS 391: Research/Internship in Business